SquilliamWallace/Radio-Tele-Frontend/README.md

 `git clone https://github.com/YCPRadioTelescope/Radio-Tele-Frontend.git`
 This makes a local repostory in the current directory.
 4. From the tabs at the top, select *File* --> *Open Folder* and then select the **vue-front-end** folder inside of the **Radio-Tele-Frontend** folder that was just cloned.
 The files should now appear in the file explorer on the left.
-5. If the branch displayed at the bottom left does not say **development**, then click on it to open the branch selection dialogue box at the top.
-Then search for the **origin/development** branch and then select it to check out that branch.
+5. If the branch displayed at the bottom left does not say **master**, then click on it to open the branch selection dialogue box at the top.
+Then search for the **origin/master** branch and then select it to check out that branch.
 **Note**: Check package.json for any dependencies marked with a “^” before the version number, this indicates automatic updating and can lead to problems down the road.

 ### Obtain the SecretKey component